Baptism

 First Baptist Church practices Believer’s Baptism by immersion after a person has made a personal decision to follow Jesus Christ and profess their faith in Him as Lord.
 Is this the next step in your faith journey?

-The Christian practice of baptism is rooted in both the example and the command of Jesus Christ.
-While baptism has a broad range of meanings and functions, here at First Baptist Church we emphasize three primary dimensions: conversion, identification, and membership.
+The Christian practice of baptism comes from both the example and the command of Jesus Christ.
+Baptism carries a variety of meanings in the Christian tradition, but at First Baptist Church we mainly emphasize three: it marks conversion, it identifies us with Jesus, and it connects us to the church.

-If you recently decided to follow Jesus, baptism is likely a good next step on your spiritual journey.
-If you’d like to know more about the period of instruction, the act itself, or any other questions you may have, please contact one of our pastors and they’ll be delighted to talk it over with you.
+If you have recently decided to follow Jesus, baptism may be the right next step in your journey.
+If you would like to talk about preparation, the service itself, or any questions you might have, one of our pastors would be glad to visit with you.